protocol/web3-dev-team/proposals/52-free-retrieval-via-ipfs.md

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

-Attacking this from the other angle and upgrading IPFS with abilities to store and retrieve from Filecoin. e.g. [myel.network](https://myel.network/).
+Attacking this from the other angle and upgrading IPFS with abilities to store and retrieve from Filecoin. e.g. [myel.network](https://myel.network/), [proposal #57](https://github.com/protocol/web3-dev-team/pull/57).

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->